Quantum GraviElectro Dynamics: Summary

-This report also provided a perturbative estimation of the Hawking radiation using the QGED, with reference to the Schwinger effect of the QED.
-The Hawking radiation and the Schwinger effect are the particle-pair creation owing to the strong static fields; the former is due to the gravitational field, and the latter is due to the electric field.
-The Schwinger effect owing to the electric force has yet to be observed experimentally since the critical field strength is enormous.
-On the other hand, a quark pair creation owing to the strong force is an indispensable part of the hadronisation models in jet simulation programs, e.g., PYTHIA\cite{Sjostrand:2014zea} and HERWIG\cite{Bahr:2008pv}.
-These hadronisation models can describe a jet structure quite well; thus, the Schwinger effect owing to the QCD has experimental support.
-We provided a possible interpretation of the $\Delta^+\rightarrow{p} e^+e^-$ decay owing to the Schwinger effect.
+This report also provided a perturbative estimation of the Hawking radiation using the \QGED, with reference to the Schwinger effect of the QED.
+The Hawking radiation and the Schwinger effect are particle-pair creations owing to strong static fields; the former is due to the gravitational field, and the latter is due to the electric field.
+The Schwinger effect, owing to the electric force, has yet to be observed experimentally since the critical field strength is enormous.
+On the other hand, a quark pair creation owing to the strong force is an indispensable part of the hadronisation models in jet simulation programs, e.g., PYTHIA\!\cite{Sjostrand:2014zea} and HERWIG\!\cite{Bahr:2008pv}.
+These hadronisation models can describe a jet structure quite well.
+Thus, we can state that the Schwinger effect, owing to QCD, has experimental support.
+We provided a possible interpretation of the $\Delta^+\rightarrow{p} e^+ e^-$ decay owing to the Schwinger effect.
 In contrast with the electric force, which has attractive and repulsive forces, the gravitational force is attractive only.
-Consequently, though a strong electric field separates a created charged particle pair, they re-combine immediately for the gravitational field case.
-One possible loophole in this problem is using the black hole's event horizon, i.e., Hawking radiation.
-The perturbative QGED shows that the hole temperature is proportional to the hole mass for the Schwarzschild black hole.
+Consequently, though a strong electric field separates a created charged particle pair, they re-combine immediately in the gravitational field case.
+One possible loophole in this problem is considering the black hole's event horizon, i.e., Hawking radiation.
+The perturbative \QGED shows that the hole temperature is proportional to the hole mass for the Schwarzschild black hole, consistently with the semi-classical derivation of the hole temperature.

-Ultimately, we emphasise that the proposed perturbative QGED is an experimentally testable theory, e.g., future high-precision measurements of a muon anomalous magnetic moment.
-Other applications, such as the state of arts measurements of the atomic energy spectrum, the Rydberg constant and others, are also possible testbench of the QGED.
-A quest for the non-perturbative approach of the QGED is also an essential direction of future study.
+Finally, we stress that the proposed perturbative \QGED is an experimentally testable theory, e.g. future high-precision measurements of the anomalous magnetic moment of the muon\!\cite{10.1093/ptep/ptz030}.
+Other applications, such as state-of-the-art measurements of the atomic energy spectrum, the Rydberg constant and others, are also possible test benches for the \QGED.
+A search for the non-perturbative approach of the \QGED is also an essential direction of future studies.